Chicago, Humor, John Hughes, Menopause

 tour of John Hughes home

-It was crowded and difficult to concentrate at times, but I didn’t let that distract me from trying to focus on the man who lived here, all of the cool meetings that must have taken place here, and all of the amazing people who must have walked the halls.
+It was crowded and sometimes difficult to concentrate, but I didn’t let that distract me from imagining the man who lived here, the cool meetings that must have taken place, and all the amazing people who must have walked these halls.

 I bet James Spader was a real asshole to John’s kids in this playroom!